 Former senator Wayne Morse died while campaigning against Senator Robert Packwood of Portland.
 Morse had been defeated for reelection in 1968 by Packwood and in 1972 had lost an election campaign for Oregon’s other Senate seat against Mark Hatfield.

-Senator Robert Packwood was elected chairman of the National Republican Senatorial Committee by the Republican Conference.
+Senator Robert Packwood was elected chairman of the National Republican Senatorial Committee.
 He held that position until 1979, when he was elected chairman of the Republican Conference, defeating James McClure of Idaho by a vote of 22 to 19.
 In 1981 he returned as chairman of the National Republican Senatorial Committee, where he served until 1983, after he had been defeated in his re-election attempt for that post by Richard Lugar of Indiana.

 Senator Robert Packwood became chairman of the Committee on Commerce, Science, and Transportation, serving until 1985, when he became chairman of the Committee on Finance.
 He held that position until 1987, and again in 1995.
 As chairman he oversaw a sweeping revision of the U.S. tax code in the Tax Reform Act of 1986.

 Senator Mark Hatfield dramatically cast the deciding vote against the proposed Balanced Budget Amendment, which had already passed the House and had the support of almost two-thirds of the Senate.
 Hatfield cast his vote on principle, because he considered the amendment a "procedural gimmick."
 Republican Leader Bob Dole declined to accept his offer to resign from the Senate to allow the amendment to pass.